ipwnosx/docs-1/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/cce/_index.md

 | Cluster Label | The labels for the cluster. |
 | Highway Subnet | This option is only supported in `BareMetal` type.
 It requires you to select a VPC with high network speed for the bare metal machines. |

-**Note:** If you are editing the cluster in the `cluster.yml` instead of the Rancher UI, note that as of Rancher v2.3.0, cluster configuration directives must be nested under the `rancher_kubernetes_engine_config` directive in `cluster.yml`.
-For more information, refer to the section on [the config file structure in Rancher v2.3.0+.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#config-file-structure-in-rancher-v2-3-0)
+**Note:** If you are editing the cluster in the `cluster.yml` instead of the Rancher UI, note that cluster configuration directives must be nested under the `rancher_kubernetes_engine_config` directive in `cluster.yml`.
+For more information, refer to the section on [the config file structure.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#config-file-structure-in-rancher-v2-3-0)

 # Node Configuration